shivashant25/Nerdio-Lab/Hands-on lab/06-create-server-and-applications.md

 # Lab 6: Create server and application

+# Skip this lab as its under development.

 ## Exercise 1: Create server instance

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.